zaroops/Active-Directory-Lab-Security/Phase 0/README.md

 User and group memberships validated

-Phase 0 Outcome
+### Phase 0 Outcome

 At the completion of Phase 0:
-- The Active Directory domain is fully functional
+- The Active Directory domain is fully functional.
+Windows 10 + Windows Server 2022 (Splunk Enterprise + Sysmon) + Kali Linux on a VLAN.
 - Logging and monitoring are in place
 - Misconfigurations are present but controlled
-- The environment is prepared for enumeration and attack simulation in subsequent phases
+- The environment is prepared for enumeration and attack simulation in subsequent phases.